SpindlySpider/UoP-AI-CW/nn/NN_documentation.md

 ## Overview

-This neural network implementation is designed to **predict the next frame of a hexapod robot's gait** given the current joint positions.
+This neural network implementation is designed to **predict the next frame of a spider's gait** given the current joint positions.
 The network learns temporal patterns in locomotion data to generate smooth, continuous walking gaits through supervised learning on synthetic gait sequences.

 ### Problem Statement

-Given a hexapod robot with **24 joints** (8 legs × 3 joints per leg: coxa, femur, tibia), the neural network must predict the joint angles for the **next time step** based on the current configuration.
+Given a spider with **24 joints** (8 legs × 3 joints per leg: coxa, femur, tibia), the neural network must predict the joint angles for the **next time step** based on the current configuration.
 This enables:

 - **Autonomous gait generation** from a single starting pose
 - **Smooth locomotion** through learned temporal patterns